jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Lee Harvey Oswald's cadaver tag sold at an auction for ,600 in 1992.
+⚡<!-- FUNFACT --> Fun fact: 98% of all murders and rapes are by a close family member or friend of the victim.

 </div>